-Speaker: William Freeman, Chaplain at UGM Shelter (wfreeman@ugmdallas.org)
+Speaker: Bruce Butler, Pastor and Chaplain at UGM Shelter (brucejbutlercpa@ugmdallas.org)

 - Identify some of the major shelters in DFW, including Center of Hope and Calvert Place. - Address the following FAQs about homeless shelters: - Who is eligible to stay in a homeless shelter?
-Do you need an ID or any "proof" of homelessness to access a shelter? - How long can a homeless individual stay at a shelter? - What does a shelter provide to its occupants? (ex. transportation, Internet service, printing, meals/snacks, laundry, social events, childcare, classes, etc.) - What are the rules at a shelter? - What are usual curfew hours?
-Are visitors allowed?
-Is smoking allowed? - Does the shelter help occupants find work or permanent housing? - How many residents stay in a room and how many rooms are available? - Is the shelter usually at max occupancy? - How is a shelter funded?
+Do you need an ID or any "proof" of homelessness to access a shelter? - How long can a homeless individual stay at a shelter? - What does a shelter provide to its occupants? (ex. transportation, Internet service, printing, meals/snacks, laundry, social events, childcare, classes, etc.) - What are the rules at a shelter?